Shea butter: benefits, harm, use

 - Irritation and itching from insect bites.

-- Small wounds and cuts, used as anti-inflammatory and decongestant.
+- For minor wounds and cuts, used as an anti-inflammatory and decongestant.

-Overall, this product is considered completely harmless.
-Since it is allowed for use in infants.
-Nevertheless, this miracle cure also has its own contraindications and features:
+In general, this product is considered absolutely harmless.
+Since it is approved for use in infants.
+Nevertheless, this miraculous remedy has its own contraindications and features:

-- an individual allergic reaction to the constituents of the oil is possible;
+- an individual allergic reaction to the components of the oil is possible;

-- insufficient clinical research, not all properties of the oil are fully understood;
+- insufficient clinical research, not all properties of the oil have been fully studied;

-- do not leave oil in the sun or store in a room - it will deteriorate;
+- Do not leave the oil in the sun or store it in a room - it will spoil;

-- it is not recommended to use an expired product.
+- It is not recommended to use a product that has expired.

-Since the substance is strong enough, it is recommended to carry out an allergy test before using a pure product.
+Since the substance is quite strong, it is recommended to conduct an allergy test before using the pure product.
 Apply a small amount of oil to the inside of your wrist.
-If within 30 minutes there are no unpleasant sensations in the form of burning, tingling or redness of the skin, you can safely use butter.
+If within 30 minutes there are no unpleasant sensations in the form of burning, tingling or redness of the skin, you can safely use oil.

 Pure shea butter has a shelf life of about 2 years.
-But if the product is added to the composition of masks and creams, then the life of its nutrients is sharply reduced to 3 months.
+But if the product is added to masks and creams, then the lifespan of its beneficial substances is sharply reduced to 3 months.

 Shea butter: application

-Shea butter or beauty products that contain it can be purchased at any beauty supply store or pharmacy.
-At the time of purchase, you should familiarize yourself with the composition of the oil.
-A valuable product is obtained in 2 ways:
+Shea butter or cosmetic products that contain it can be purchased at any cosmetics store or pharmacy.
+When purchasing, you should familiarize yourself with the composition of the oil.
+A valuable product is extracted in 2 ways:

 - Manual.
-Allows you to keep the maximum amount of nutrients.
-Differs in high cost.
+Allows you to preserve the maximum amount of nutrients.
+It is characterized by high cost.

 - Industrial.
-Differs in a fairly low cost and a minimum set of useful properties.
+It has a fairly low cost and a minimal set of useful properties.

 Shea butter has its own classification.
-The best is considered to be class A. This oil is obtained by hand.
+Class A is considered the best.
+This is hand-extracted oil.
 Usually unrefined and stored in bars.
-It looks like a bar of soap with a greenish, grayish, beige or yellow tint.
-Has a slightly nutty scent and creamy texture.
-It must be kept in the refrigerator, since at a temperature close to body temperature, it begins to melt.
+The bar of soap appears to have a greenish, greyish, beige or yellow tint.
+It has a slightly noticeable nutty scent and creamy texture.
+Be sure to store it in the refrigerator, since at a temperature close to body temperature it begins to melt.

-The lowest class is considered F. This is definitely an industrial oil, even more likely waste from shea butter.
-As a rule, it has only a moisturizing effect.
+Class F is considered the lowest.
+This is definitely an industrial oil, even more likely a waste product from shea butter.
+As a rule, it only has a moisturizing effect.
 The color is as close to white as possible.

 This product can be included in any household masks for skin or hair care.
-When using a pure natural product, in conjunction with other quality components, it can give a positive effect after a couple of applications.
-It can also be used for additional enrichment of purchased cosmetics.
+When using a pure natural product, in combination with other high-quality ingredients, it can give a positive effect after just a couple of uses.
+Can also be used to further enrich store-bought cosmetics.

-Remember that a quality natural product is distinguished by a high price, storage in a bar in a cold room and a weak nutty flavor.
-You can buy pure shea butter in organic shops or online stores.
-Be sure to check the seller's authorization to trade and read the documents proving the right to sell the African product.
+Remember that a high-quality natural product is distinguished by a high price, storage in a bar in a cold room and a weak nutty aroma.
+You can buy pure shea butter in organic stores or online stores.
+Do not forget to make sure that the seller has permission to trade and read the documents confirming the right to sell the African product.

 Shea butter for hair

-- restoration of hair damaged after frequent dyeing, perm or weakened in the summer;
+- restoration of hair damaged after frequent dyeing, perm or weakened by the summer period;

 - moisturizing for dry and brittle ends;

-- protection against split ends, brittleness and the harmful effects of high temperatures;
+- protection against split ends, fragility and the harmful effects of high temperatures;

-- nutrition of weakened hair, a solution to the problem of excessive hair loss.
+- nourishing weakened hair, solving the problem of excessive hair loss.

-Remember that shea is not a panacea, you cannot continue to ruin your hair and believe that a wonderful cream will fix everything.
-Shea promotes recovery but does not heal.
+Remember that shea butter is not a panacea; you cannot continue to ruin your hair and believe that a wonderful cream will fix everything.
+Shea helps restore, but does not heal.

-The easiest way to use quality shea butter is to apply it to your hair as it is.
-To do this, you need to cut off some oil and melt it in a water bath.
-It is not worth boiling the oil - vitamins are destroyed when heated.
-Apply warm oil to scalp and hair, massage gently.
-Then evenly distribute the oil over the entire head of hair using a comb with rare teeth.
-To enhance the warming effect, wrap your hair with plastic and wrap it in a towel.
-Keep this mask on your hair for at least 30 minutes.
-Then wash your hair in the usual way.
+The easiest way to use high-quality shea butter is to apply it to your hair in its pure form.
+To do this, cut off a little butter and melt it in a water bath.
+You should not boil the oil - heating destroys the vitamins.
+Apply warm oil to your scalp and hair and massage gently.
+Then evenly distribute the oil throughout your hair using a wide-toothed comb.
+To enhance the warming effect, you should wrap your hair in polyethylene and wrap it in a towel.
+You need to keep this mask on your hair for at least 30 minutes.
+Then wash your hair as usual.

 Shea butter for face